 Sara Shneiderman

-Associate Professor; Co-Lead, Himalaya Program, IAR
+Associate Professor; Graduate Program Director, MPPGA program; Co-Lead, Himalaya Program, IAR

 location_on C.K.
-Choi Building-273
+Choi Building 229

 About keyboard_arrow_down

 Sara Shneiderman is an Associate Professor in the School of Public Policy and Global Affairs and the Department of Anthropology at the University of British Columbia.
-She is Co-Lead of the Himalaya Program.
-Her research explores how social transformation is shaped by dynamics of citizenship and belonging (in relation to Indigenous, ethnic, religious and gender identities); cross-border mobility; conflict and political mobilization; territory and land use; development discourses and practices; and disaster aftermath and preparedness.

 View faculty page >>